ewaterbury/basic-webdev-template/README.md

 ### Introduction:

-The following template for Javascript/HTML/CSS-based web design is pre-loaded with Webpack configured with HTML-Webpack Plugin and a variety of loaders(style loader, css loader, CSV loader, TSV loader, XML loader).
+The following template for Javascript/HTML/CSS-based web design is pre-loaded with Webpack and configured with HTML-Webpack Plugin and a variety of loaders(style loader, css loader, CSV loader, TSV loader, XML loader).
 Additionally, the template is configured to incorporate images and fonts using built-in asset modules and to parse toml, yaml, and json5 files through a custom parser.
+Other features include eslint (configured for prettier) and babel transpiler.

 ### Getting Started

 After creating a new repository with this template and cloning it to your local machine, navigate to your project's folder and use `npm install` to download all required dependencies.
 After this, you can use `npm run build` to compile a new bundle or use `npm run watch` to compile a new bundle when files change.

+### Version Info

+- Version 1.1.0 adds Babel transpiler.

 ### Included Dependencies:

 - @eslint/js
 - css-loader
 - csv-loader
 - eslint
 - eslint-config-prettier
 - html-webpack-plugin
+- babel-loader w/ preset-env
 - json5
 - style-loader
 - toml